dponce718/Reel_movement/blog/_posts/2018-07-23-stabilityball.markdown

                 <h4 class="title">Pike Push Ups</h4>

                     <p> Another one of my favorite total body moves.
-Keep your core braced do a push up and on the way back up hike your hips. </p>
+Keep your core braced, do a push up and on the way back up hike your hips. </p>

         </div>